 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

-Full disclosure, we are huge Rick Steve’s fans; it will be rare to recommend one of his wonderful guides; this guide is no different.
-Rick’s love of this part of Europe and is obvious in this guide.
+We are huge Rick Steve’s fans; it will be rare to recommend one of his wonderful guides; this guide is no different.
+Rick’s love of this part of Europe is obvious in this guide.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book cut into our suitcase and was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.

 Our favorite websites

 2. US Department of State: Bureau of Consular Affairs The Netherlands Country Info